rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/overview/index.rst

     :ref:`Notifications <notification-plans-operations>`.

 **Collection of Data**
-    Rackspace Cloud Monitoring allows you to collect a variety of data that you can use for other tasks, such as researching trends or measuring critical data.
+    Rackspace Monitoring allows you to collect a variety of data that you can use for other tasks, such as researching trends or measuring critical data.
 For more information, see :ref:`Metrics <metrics-operations>`.